SciMed/style-guide/README.md

 * Check for typos in client-facing messages.
 Consider using a spellchecker in your primary text editor.
 * Within a project, please be consistent with button text (e.g. all buttons to persist changes should say "Save" rather than some that say "Edit" and some that say "Save").
 * Use "Log In" as a verb and "Login" as a noun/adjective.
+* Use title case for page headers, button text, and table headers; use normal sentence casing (i.e., only capitalize the first word and proper nouns) elsewhere, including form input labels.

 # Miscellaneous